bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-dialogs.rst

 ~~~~~~~~~~~~~~~

 If you choose a **serenity** theme, you have the possibility to choose all
 default serenity themes or the **serentiy-ivy** theme.
-If you do so you have
+If you do so you have to
 import an additional layout.css file:

 ::